Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: The split-step method for MV-SDEs and interacting particle systems

-Throughout the text, $C$ denotes a generic constant positive real number that may depend on the problem's data, may change from line to line but is always independent of the constants $h,M,N$ (associated with the numerical scheme and specified below).
+Throughout the text, $C$ denotes a generic constant positive real number that may depend on the problem's data, may change from line to line but is always independent of the constants $h,M,N$ (associated with the numerical scheme and specified below) but possibly depend on the terminal time $T$ (and other fixed problem data).